nf-core/scrnaseq/README.md

 ## Introduction
 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

+Work in progress - this is a community effort in building a pipeline capable to support:

+* Alevin + AlevinQC
+* STARSolo
+* Kallisto + BUStools

 ## Documentation